admhpr/classmate/README.md

 The presenter acts upon the model and the view.
 It retrieves data from repositories (the model), and formats it for display in the view.
 *************
 ### Root Level index.php
-url rewriting it hiding this process
+url rewriting is hiding this process:

 Basically it will look to see if a presenter is being requested and set it as a variable along with and action such as show all or find by id.